Package 'rayimage'

 Description

-Takes an image and applys a convolution operation to it, using a user-supplied or built-in kernel.
-This function uses a fast-fourier transform and does the convolution in the frequency domain, so it should be faster for much larger kernels.
+Takes an image and applies a convolution operation to it, using a user-supplied or built-in kernel.
+This function uses a fast Fourier transform and does the convolution in the frequency domain, so it should be faster for much larger kernels.

 Usage